 People who live on the coast, especially in Indo-Pacific, are highly dependent of coral reef.
 If the reef is healthy, it will contain numerous fishes.
-If not, it will be lacking of fish, and the main food source of these populations will be affected.
+If not, few fishes will be present and the main food resource of these populations will be affected.

-The reefs are important for lands protection.
-It is a shield against strong storms and typhoons.
+Coral reefs are important for coastal protection by making a shield against strong storms and typhoons.

-At the global scale, coral reefs are also very important because they take part of the ocean oxygen production, which can be more than 50% of the oxygen atmosphere that we breath, through their symbiosis with the zooxanthellae.
+At the global scale, coral reefs are also very important because they take part of the ocean oxygen production, with their zooxanthellae symbiosis, which is about 50% of the oxygen atmosphere that we breath.

-Coral is part of family of anemones and jellyfish, the Cnidaria phylum, so coral are animal (and not rock or vegetal like it looks like).
+Coral is part of family of anemones and jellyfish, so coral are animal.
 They are commonly divided in two kind: hard coral, Scleractinian, and soft coral.

 First, Scleractinian are form by polyps, living in a colony and secreting calcium carbonate skeleton.
 Consequently, hard coral is considered as a reef building organism, constitute coral reef and are at the origin of Atolls.